ou-az/twelve-factor/healthcare-soa/docs/SOA-In-Healthcare-Approach.md

 5. **Security & Compliance**: HIPAA-compliant data exchange and audit mechanisms
 6. **Scalability Approach**: How the SOA architecture scales to support growing healthcare networks

-This outline demonstrates your deep understanding of SOA principles and their specific application to healthcare information systems.
+This outline demonstrates discussion deep understanding of SOA principles and their specific application to healthcare information systems.